TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv2_screen.md

 tags: []
 keywords:
 last_updated: 18/02/2021
-summary: "Connecting a screen to a Fly-CDYv2"
+summary: "How to connect a serial screen to a Fly-CDYv2"
 sidebar: mydoc_sidebar
 permalink: fly_cdyv2_screen.html
 folder: mydoc